-Music contributes significantly to HKU’s Common Core curriculum by offering three common core courses, namely, CCHU9038 Music and the Human Body, CCHU9049 Reinventing Classical Music, and CCCH9035 Music along the Silk Road.
+Music contributes significantly to HKU’s Common Core curriculum by offering four common core courses, namely, CCCH9035 Music along the Silk Road, CCHU9049 Reinventing Classical Music, CCHU9065 A Life Worth Living, CCHU9072 Staging the Voice: Opera Today.

 The Silk Road has long facilitated dynamic cultural exchanges, many of which were manifested in various musical traditions that flourished along the ancient conduit.
 This course examines some of these musical traditions and treats each of them as a cultural process, focusing on the spread and development of these orally-transmitted art forms, thereby highlighting the complexity of Chinese culture by way of its interaction with other cultures on the Silk Road.

 In this course, the Silk Road is understood as an ever-changing series of peoples, places, and musical traditions.
 Through examining a broad range of these pre-modern Eurasian musical cultures, the course helps students move beyond their preconceived understanding of music, open their minds and ears to musics of the past, and interpret interconnections between past and present.